zubxxr/Vehicle-Data-Simulation-and-Visualization/README.md

         ```

 5. Print The Response
-    - For each function call, the response variable will store the result of the put_feature_value function.
+    - For each function call in step 4, the response variable will store the result of the put_feature_value function.
 Under each respective print statement, print the response to see the outcome of the function call for each feature.

 6. Copy The Following Code
     - Copy this code and paste it after the main function but above the ‘asyncio.run(main())’ line.